manymoments/manymoments.github.io/_posts/2019-06-07-modeling-the-adversary.md

 ### 1. Type of corruption
-The next critical aspect is what type of corruption the adversary can inflict on the $f$ parties is can corrupt.
+The first fundamental aspect is what type of corruption the adversary can inflict on the $f$ parties is can corrupt.
 There are four classic adversaries: Passive, Crash, Omission, and Byzantine.

 *Passive*: a passively corrupted party must follow the protocol just like an honest party, but it allows the adversary to learn information.
 A passive adversary (sometimes called [Honest-But-Curious](https://eprint.iacr.org/2011/136.pdf) or [Semi-Honest](http://www.wisdom.weizmann.ac.il/~oded/foc-vol2.html)) does not deviate from the protocol but can learn all possible information from its _view_: i.e., the messages received by parties it controls.